Tight Probability Bounds with Pairwise Independence: Tight upper bound for

 \subsubsection{Connection of Corollary \ref{cor:intersection} to existing results}

 The intersection bound $\underline{P}(n,n,\mb{p})$ derived in Corollary \ref{cor:intersection} is zero when $\sum_{i=2}^n p_i \leq n-2$.
-In related work with identical probabilities $p$, \cite{benjamini12} showed that the minimum intersection probability for $t$-wise independent Bernoulli random variables is mostly zero, although they do not derive an exact closed-form expression.
+In related work with identical probabilities $p$, Benjamini et al. \cite{benjamini12} compute that the minimum intersection probability for $t$-wise independent Bernoulli random variables and identify when it is zero.
 They prove that $\underline{P}(n,n,p)=0$ for all $t <n$ and $p\leq 1/2$ which matches our result with pairwise independence ($t=2$) since $p \leq (n-2)/(n-1) \leq 1/2$ for all $n\geq 3$.
 We will show in Section \ref{subsec:idenBP} that with pairwise independent identical Bernoulli's, it is possible to derive closed-form tight upper and lower bounds on the intersection probability and more generally $\overline{P}(n,k,\mb{p})$ and $\underline{P}(n,k,\mb{p})$ for any $k \in [n]$.
-With arbitrary dependence among the Bernoulli random variables, the \cite{frechet1935} lower intersection bound is given as:
+With arbitrary dependence among the Bernoulli random variables, the Fr\'{e}chet \cite{frechet1935} lower intersection bound is given as:

 Clearly, $\underline{P}(n,n,\mb{p}) \geq {\underline{P}}_u(n,1,\mb{p})$ and the lower bound is thus improved with pairwise independence.